Zefeng-Wu/python_scripts/README.md

-# python_scripts
+# python scripts

-1. group.parse.py : used to summarize the number of orthlogous genes from each species
+1. group.parse.py : used to summarize the number of orthlogous genes in each species from Orthomcl result